 Many high traffic ASP.NET applications in Microsoft Azure are deployed over multiple Microsoft Azure regions in order to handle geographically separated traffic.
 In these situations, the load balancer always sends traffic to the Microsoft Azure region closest to the user for faster response time.

 In this scenario, you may run into a situation where you have to redirect some of your traffic to and from one Microsoft Azure region to another.
 This may happen because you have too much traffic in one Microsoft Azure region and another region is underutilized.
 Another reason may be that you need to bring a region down for maintenance.

 When you redirect traffic, your users normally lose their ASP.NET sessions because your ASP.NET Session State is not available in the other Microsoft Azure region.
 And, this is obviously not good.
 Ideally, you want to redirect traffic without causing any interruptions for your users.

 In Microsoft Azure, the only way you can achieve this is if you keep a common ASP.NET Session State storage across multiple Microsoft Azure regions.
 This allows you to redirect traffic without losing any ASP.NET Session State.
 But, this option has severe performance issues because a large percentage of ASP.NET sessions are being accessed across the WAN.

-NCache for Azure is an extremely fast and scalable Microsoft Azure distributed cache for .NET applications.
-NCache for Azure provides an intelligent multi-region ASP.NET Session State support for your ASP.NET applications deployed in multiple Microsoft Azure regions.
+NCache in Azure is an extremely fast and scalable Microsoft Azure distributed cache for .NET applications.
+NCache in Azure provides an intelligent multi-region ASP.NET Session State support for your ASP.NET applications deployed in multiple Microsoft Azure regions.